-Whether the size of your tank is big or small, it has a direct impact on the needed lighting.
+Whether the size of your tank is big or small, it directly impacts the needed lighting.

-Let’s say you have bought an LED light that is of high intensity in general.
+Let’s say you have bought an LED light of high intensity.
 However, the size of your tank is enormous.

-Ultimately, very little light is likely to reach the bottom of the tank.
+Ultimately, very little light will likely reach the tank’s bottom.

 Consider Photosynthetic Active Radiation (PAR) when purchasing aquarium lights.

-It describes an area that can be used by organisms for photosynthesis such as aquarium plants and corals in this case.
+It describes an area that organisms can use for photosynthesis, such as aquarium plants and corals in this case.

 The measured interval lies between 400-700 nm.
 The measurement unit is µmol/m2/s.
-This means micromol per second per square meter.
+This means micromols per second per square meter.

-This describes the photons or light particles that are hitting a square meter per second according to Purdue University.
+According to Purdue University, this describes the photons or light particles hitting a square meter per second.

 - 15-30 PAR is most suitable for low-light aquarium plants